Board of Regents Members

 Mr. Lozar holds a B.A in history from Dartmouth College, a M.Ed. from Harvard University and an MBA from the University of Colorado-Denver.
 He has completed executive education coursework at MIT, Columbia University and University of California-Berkeley.
-Currently, Mr. Lozar serves as the chair of the Montana Board of Regents, the first Native American to serve in this capacity.
+Mr. Lozar previously served as the chair of the Montana Board of Regents, the first Native American to serve in this capacity.
 Past board membership include: Montana Community Foundation, S&K Technologies, S&K Electronics and Montana Higher Education Student Assistance Corporation.
 Born and raised on the Flathead Indian Reservation in Montana, Mr. Lozar is an enrolled member of the Confederated Salish and Kootenai Tribes and a descendent of the Fort Peck Assiniboine and Sioux Tribes.
 Casey lives in Helena with his wife Reagen and their four children: Leighton, Winn, Mary Mac, and Asher.